SergiuPogor/EmojiBuilderApp/README.md

-# Pixel Emoji Battle
+# Emoji Builder App

-Welcome to Pixel Emoji Battle!
+Welcome to Emoji Builder App!
 This is a fun, interactive web application built with Next.js where you can unleash your creativity by designing unique emoji-like characters using a variety of pre-defined elements.
 Share your creations, participate in daily challenges, and soon, battle your emojis against others!

 ## ✨ Features